Dewalt-arch/pimpmyadlab/readme.md

  2. Punisher  (Windows 10 Enterprise Client)
  3. Spiderman (Windows 10 Enterprise Client)

-Menu Option D
 - Domain Controller only (Windows 2019 Server)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm (see instructions above on how to run the script in the vm)
+  - Select Menu Option D
     - Script must be run 3 times in order to fully complete Domain Contoller installation and configuration
     - Run 1 - Sets the name of the computer to Hydra-DC, reboots automatically when done
+      - Run script again, Select Menu Option D again for Run #2
     - Run 2 - Installs Domain Controller, Forest, etc, reboots automatically when done
+      - Run script again, Select Menu Option D again for Run #2
     - Run 3 - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things

-Menu Option P
+      - Final reboot of the system, domin controller is done and ready for use!

 - Punisher Workstation only (Windows 10 Enterprise Client Workstation)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm (see instructions above on how to run the script in the vm)
+- Select Menu Option P
   - Script must be run 2 times in order to fully complete Punisher Workstation Install/Configure
   - HYDRA-DC Domain Controller must already be completed and running to setup this workstation
   - Run 1 - Sets the name of the computer to Punisher, reboots
+    - Run script again, Select Menu Option P again for Run #2
   - Run 2 - Set the ip address of the domain controller for workstation dns, join domain Marvel.local, reboots

-Menu Option S
+    - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain

 - Spiderman Workstation only (Windows 10 Enterprise Client Workstation)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm (see instructions above on how to run the script in the vm)
+- Select Menu Option S
 - Script must be run 2 times in order to fully complete Domain Contoller Install/Configure
   - HYDRA-DC Domain Controller must already be completed and running to setup this workstation
   - Run 1 - Sets the name of the computer to Spiderman, reboots
+    - Run script again, Select Menu Option S again for Run #2
   - Run 2 - Set the ip address of the domain controller for workstation dns, join domain Marvel.local, reboots
+    - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain

  Menu Option X
  - Exits the menu